-The goal of our work is to capture as many interesting packets from these busy channels as possible.
+The goal of our work is to capture as many packets of interest as possible from these busy channels.

-Interesting packets are the packets that a network forensics system wants to capture and record for future analysis.
-Whether a packet is interesting or not depends largely on the purpose of the forensics system.
+Packets of interest (PoIs) are the packets that a network forensics system wants to capture for future analysis.
+Whether a packet is of interest or not depends largely on the purpose of the forensics system.
 Different systems (applications) may have very different interest.
-For example, a forensics system which monitors video streaming traffic may find I-frames more interesting than P-frames and B-frames, because I-frames can be decoded independently, and usually contain more fundamental information of the video.
+For example, a forensics system which monitors video streaming traffic may find I-frames more of interest than P-frames and B-frames, because I-frames can be decoded independently, and usually contain more fundamental information of the video.
 Another forensics system for network anomalies detection may want to capture ICMP packets instead of normal IP packets, since ICMP packets tend to relate to malicious or suspicious network activities [9].
-To define and decide interesting packets is out of the scope of this paper.
+To define and decide PoI is out of the scope of this paper.
 We assume networks forensics systems know what types of packets they need to capture.

-In order to reduce the requirement of the number of monitors (or in other words, to capture more interesting packets with a limited number of monitors), we propose to switch monitors between channels by predicting the arrival time of interesting packets in each busy channel.
-We assume our monitors have the same ability (radio-wise) as the nodes in the cognitive radio network, and all the monitors are connected by dedicated channels.
+In order to reduce the requirement of the number of monitors (or in other words, to capture more PoIs with a limited number of monitors), we propose to switch monitors between channels by predicting the arrival time of PoIs in each busy channel.
+We assume our monitors have the same ability (radio-wise) as the transceivers in the cognitive radio networks, and all the monitors are connected by dedicated channels.